 Why is Condo Insurance so much cheaper than house insurance?

 One question that insurance brokers often get asked is, “why is condo insurance cheaper than house insurance?”
 Condo insurance that you purchase as an owner does not cover the entire building, but rather only the inside of your unit and your belongings.
-Usually these clients don’t realize that a portion of their strata fees also go towards a separate Commercial Strata Insurance policy that insures the building.
+Usually, these clients don’t realize that a portion of their strata fees also goes towards a separate Commercial Strata Insurance policy that insures the building.
 If you have a question regarding the cost of your building insurance for your condo, we recommend speaking to your strata council.

 Is tenant insurance cheaper than house insurance?